 We open for contest submissions for the Stephen Dixon Fiction Prize for JHU affiliates and Anne Frydman Translation Prize for emerging and early career translators in April; read about the prizes and their guidelines here.

-We open for the fMRI Writing Prize, a unique new flash fiction fiction contest for Baltimore's youth and adult writers, in June.
+We open for the fMRI Writing Prize, a unique new flash fiction fiction contest for Baltimore's youth and adult writers, from November 15 through January 15.
 This contest is free to enter.
 Read more here.

 Our three-dollar administrative fee is waived for subscribers, as are our contest fees.
 If you are interested in becoming a subscriber, click here.
 Subscribers can send submissions of any kind year round; if you are a subscriber, email thehopkinsreview@gmail.com to request your fee-waived "Subscriber Submission" link.